 There is another grammar issue here that points to the larger parenthesis as the correct translation.
-The article "ho" in NT Greek means "the" and is missing in front of Joseph.
+The article "the" (\dot{o} - ho in NT Greek) is missing in front of Joseph.
 This article is very common to have in NT Greek before proper names even though in its absence definiteness is still present.
-And yet
+16 And yet the article IS IN FRONT of all the names starting with and including Eli.
+Even two later Josephs in